-The Plan seeks to capitalize on the opportunities of the area, and build upon the unique and historic character of the Borough.
+The Plan seeks to capitalize on the opportunities of the Redevelopment Area, and build upon the unique and historic character of the Borough.
 The following key principles guide the Plan.

-Adaptive Re-use: JCP&L, the largest property owner in the Redevelopment area is no longer using most of its buildings and properties in connection with the provision of utility services.
+Adaptive Re-use: JCP&L, the largest property owner in the Redevelopment Area is no longer using most of its buildings and properties in connection with the provision of utility services.
 The buildings west of Main Street represent the Art Deco style of construction and have significant potential to be adaptively reused as an inclusionary housing development and retail.
-Similarly, the Borough owned DPW/waterworks building at the corner of Hume and Main Streets is a identified local historic landmark, and its tall ceilings and wide openings allow it to be adaptively reused.
 The plan envisions that these buildings will be reused, to the extent feasible.

-Public Park/Single Family Housing Townhouse Development: The 2.2 acre site east of Main Street, between Elberon Avenue and Hume Street is proposed to be developed with a public park across the full Main Street frontage to a minimum depth of 60 feet townhouse development that will be sensitive to the historic context of the Borough's residential neighborhoods.
-The balance of the tract will be developed with traditional Allenhurst detached housing on lots of at least 7,000 square feet.
+Townhouse Development: The 2.2 acre site east of Main Street, between Elberon Avenue and Hume Street is proposed to be developed with a townhouse development that will be sensitive to the historic context of the Borough's residential neighborhoods.
 The Borough's historic district standards will apply.